labor-digital/asset-building/documentation/Config-v2.md

 ### app.useTypeChecker
 By default we use ts-loader's "transpileOnly" option to save a lot of time while compiling your scripts.
-If you want to use the typescript-typechecker set this option to true. *Note from the author:
+If you want to use the typescript-typechecker set this option to true.
-Did you came by the other option js.useTypeChecker and I told yhou this would take a while?
-Yeah, typescript is still compiling...
-So get another cup of coffee...*
 ```
 "labor": {
   "js": [